samhardyhey/clear-bow/README.md

 #  'fund': 0.0878}
 ```

-See tests for additinal usage.
+See tests for additional usage.